Jocelijn/final-project/README.md

 For step 2.
 Converting url dictionary into matrix form (ones and zeros) [preferably list of lists].

-Given:

-Dictionary (webcrawler output);

-[the following ordered links]:list containing all webpages checked/all possible links)
+Given: dictionary (webcrawler output); list containing all webpages checked/all possible links)

+2. Outline
 Dictionary: {'http://www.uu.nl': [list of links]}

 'http://www.uu.nl' is the row of the matrix